GopiOddiraju/DataVisualization/HW1-report.md

 *If you have committed a change on your local machine, but do not see the update on GitHub.com, what step might have you forgotten?*

-Pushing into Github after committing the changes.
+Pushing into GitHub after committing the changes.

 ## Markdown

 *Create a bulleted list with at least 3 items*
-* first
+* First
-* second
+* Second
-* third
+* Third

-*Write a single paragraph that demonstrates the use of italics, bold, bold italics, code, and includes a link.
+*Write a single paragraph that demonstrates the use of italics, bold, bold italics, and code, and includes a link.
 The paragraph does not have to make sense.*

-*This paragraph explains the use of italics* and **this is the first time i'm using Github actually, though i've created an account long ago.** ***So, please bear with my silly mistakes for some days.***, `Hopefully i'll get better at it`, and this is how we can insert a [link](https://www.tableau.com/)
+*This paragraph explains the use of italics* and **this is the first time I'm using Github actually, though I've created an account long ago.** ***So, please bear with my silly mistakes for some days.***, `Hopefully I'll get better at it`, and this is how we can insert a [link](https://www.tableau.com/)

 *Create a level 3 heading*
 ### A level 3 heading